datawowio/distance_of_time_in_words/README.markdown

+I FORKED THIS JUST TO ONLY REMOVE WEEKS BECAUSE WHO CARES ABOUT WEEKS ANYWAY
 # dotiw ![Ruby](https://github.com/radar/distance_of_time_in_words/workflows/Ruby/badge.svg)

 The `dotiw` library that adds `distance_of_time_in_words` to any Ruby project, or overrides the default implementation in Rails with more accurate output.